‘Game Of Thrones’ Showrunner Agrees With Fans That The Battle Of Winterfell Episode Was Too Dark

 “From a story standpoint it made sense that this was the last hope humanity has, the last beacon of light, and from the perspective of where we needed the story to go – which was to reach a surreal, chaotic climax – we needed an environment that was friendly to that,” Sapochnik said after the episode aired.

 While it seems unlikely that anything will be done to rectify the episode now that Game of Thrones has concluded, many fans discovered that watching the episode in a darkened room helped.
-In addition, the episode’s lighting could also be improved via television settings.
+In addition, the episode’s lighting could also be improved by changing one’s television settings.

 Season 8 was the final season of HBO’s Game of Thrones.
-HBO is currently in production on a prequel series set in the same universe as Game of Thrones.
+The network is currently producing a prequel set in the same universe.
 However, no release date has yet been announced for this new series.